student@hack3rs:~$ cat entry-level-network-security-roadmap-canada.md

 1. Months 0-3: Build Protocol and Logging Literacy

-Focus on networking, protocols, and host logging.
-Learn TCP/IP, DNS, HTTP/TLS, routing basics, subnetting, NAT, and firewall policy logic.
+Learn TCP/IP, DNS, HTTP and HTTPS, TLS, routing basics, subnetting, NAT, and firewall policy logic.
 At the same time, learn where Linux and Windows logs live and how to read basic auth, service, and system events.

-By the end of this stage, you should be able to trace a normal web request, explain basic firewall decisions, and correlate at least one network event with host logs.
+By the end of month three, you should be able to trace a normal web request end-to-end, explain a basic firewall decision, and correlate at least one network event with a host log entry.

-Add Wireshark/TShark, tcpdump, Nmap, Zeek, and Suricata to your study loop.
-Learn how each tool answers a different question: packet evidence, quick capture, exposure validation, protocol telemetry, and detection signals.
+Add Wireshark and TShark, tcpdump, Nmap, Zeek, and Suricata to your study rotation.
+Each answers a different question: packet evidence, fast capture, exposure validation, protocol telemetry, and detection signals.
+Learn what each tool is for before trying to master it.

-Start reading threat pages and link them to tools.
-Example: phishing and credential theft -> auth logs + Sigma + Wazuh + packet validation.
+Start reading threat pages and connect them to tools.
+Example: phishing and credential theft maps to auth logs, Sigma rules, Wazuh, and packet validation together.

-Choose a role-leaning path: network operations/SOC, wireless, web app defense support, or AD/Windows defense.
-Follow one guided path in depth and complete repeatable labs that show you can collect and explain evidence.
+Choose a direction: network operations and SOC, wireless defense, web application defense support, or AD and Windows.
+Follow one guided path deeply and complete labs that demonstrate you can collect and explain evidence, not just run commands.

-Create a portfolio of white-hat learning notes: packet investigations, exposure validation writeups, triage worksheets, and post-incident improvement exercises.
-Keep it defensive and authorized.
-Do not publish offensive how-to content or scans of third-party systems.
+Build a portfolio of defensive lab notes: packet investigations, exposure validation writeups, triage worksheets, and post-incident improvement exercises.
+Keep everything white-hat and authorized.
+Do not publish offensive instructions or scan results from third-party systems.

-Prepare for interviews by practicing explanations, not just commands.
-Employers remember candidates who can explain what a tool is for, how they validated output, and what they would do next in a real incident.
+Prepare for interviews by practicing explanations out loud.
+Employers remember candidates who can describe what a tool is for, how they confirmed the output, and what they would do next in a real incident — not the candidate who can recite the most flags.

 12-month-roadmap-checkpoints

-• $Practice one packet analysis and one logging correlation exercise each week.
+- $Run one packet analysis exercise and one log correlation exercise each week.

-• $Follow one guided tool path deeply rather than skimming many.
+- $Follow one role-based tool path deeply rather than skimming several.